Kakarot-2000/Project-Illumina/README.md

 # Illumina

-Here, to perform emotion detection on live camera feed I have implemented a Convolutional Neural Network and trained the network on fer2013 dataset hosted by Kaggle.
+Illumina is a Web App built to perform real time emotion detection on live camera feed.
+I have implemented a Convolutional Neural Network and trained the network on fer2013 dataset hosted by Kaggle.
 Detects upto 7 emotions for all identified faces in frame ['happy','neutral','fear','suprise','sad','disgust','anger'].
 Achieved 65%(top 10 percentile accuracy) on validation dataset .
 Then the saved model was used to perform emotion detection from webcamera input using OpenCV.